marthac63/SQL_Project/README.md

 The project also demanded exploration of other important insights that the company could leverage from the analysis.
 For the secondary objective, we decided to analyze the retention rate by location, average age of players by location, and number of players retained by age.

-## 2. ROLLING 30-DAY RETENTION RATE
+## 2. ROLLING 30-DAY RETENTION RATE - IS IT INCREASING OR DECREASING OVER THE LIFESPAN OF THE GAME?

 We have written a query that gives us a table that has a row for every day in the game's lifespan, with the following four columns:
 - `day`: The day in question